TheMechanicalBeing/ChatroomFlask/README.md

 Commit 16: fixed bugs with joining room, and learning Flask-SocketIO in order to be able to make an application

 Commit 17-18: Came back to my code after break (I've been learning front-end, and still learning).
 I updated Flask libraries and my IDE this made me problems by flask-login wasn't working at all (it had issue with LoginManager).
-So I decided to fix this problem by replacing all of flask_login code by Flask.g global.
+So I decided to fix this problem by replacing all flask_login code by Flask.g global.
 My code is refactored and after 3-4 hours of work I still have some bugs to fix for next commit.
 P.S.
 Also I deleted all of Socket-IO code because I have to refactor it as well :).

+Commit 19: Fixed all problems.
+Also added validation for rooms URL when someone tries to access the room that does not exist in database.